agustinvalencia/mdvault/README.md

-# markadd
+# mdvault

+**Your Markdown Vault on the Command Line**

 [![Build Status](https://github.com/agustinvalencia/markadd/actions/workflows/ci.yml/badge.svg)](https://github.com/agustinvalencia/markadd/actions)
 [![codecov](https://codecov.io/gh/agustinvalencia/markadd/branch/main/graph/badge.svg)](https://codecov.io/gh/agustinvalencia/markadd)

-`markadd` is a terminal-first Markdown automation tool inspired by Obsidian's QuickAdd plugin.

-It allows you to:
+> **Note**: This project is being renamed from `markadd` to `mdvault`.
+The command will change from `markadd` to `mdv`.
+See [Migration Guide](#migration-from-markadd) below.

+mdvault is a complete terminal interface for markdown-based knowledge vaults.
+It combines the quick-input automation of Obsidian's QuickAdd with comprehensive vault management features.

+## What mdvault does

+**Available now:**
-- Generate Markdown files from templates with variable substitution
+- 📝 Create notes from templates with variable substitution
-- Insert content into Markdown sections via captures
-- Execute multi-step workflows with macros
+- 📥 Quick capture to daily notes and projects
+- 🔁 Multi-step workflow automation (macros)
-- Use date math expressions like `{{today + 1d}}` or `{{today + monday}}`
+- 📅 Date math expressions like `{{today + 1d}}` or `{{today + monday}}`
-- Interactive prompts for missing variables (or batch mode for scripts)
+- 💬 Interactive prompts for missing variables (or batch mode for scripts)
-- Launch an interactive TUI for browsing and executing templates, captures, and macros
+- 🖥️ TUI for browsing and executing templates, captures, and macros

+**Coming soon:**
+- 🔍 Full-text search across your vault
+- 📊 Query notes by frontmatter metadata
+- 🔗 Backlinks, orphans, and graph analysis
+- 📚 Browse and read vault contents

+**Compatible with:**
+- Obsidian, Logseq, Dendron, Foam
+- Any markdown-based vault system
+- Works standalone OR with MCP integration

 ## Installation